wizelineacademy/academy-go/README.md

 The purpose of the challenge is for you to demonstrate your Golang skills.
 This is your chance to show off everything you've learned during the course!!

 You will build and deliver a whole Golang project on your own.
-We don't want to limit you by providing some fill-in-the-blanks exercises, but instead request you to build it from scratch.
+We don't want to limit you by providing some fill-in-the-blank exercises, but instead, request you to make it from scratch.
 We hope you find this exercise challenging and engaging.

-The goal is to build a REST API which must include:
+The goal is to build a REST API that must include the following:

 - An endpoint for reading from an external API
   - Write the information in a CSV file